Tanato/js-automated-test-guidelines/README.md

 **Why?** Helps to identify if the proportion of Integration tests are consistent with Unit tests on the testing pyramid.

 <a href="#toc">Back to top</a>

+## What to test?

+Below I have listed some examples of what you should test in Unit Tests scenarions  and Integration Tests.

+Some of those examples could be fitted on one or another category, but is important to decide on where's the best place to put them and have a motive to do so.
+There's a flow chart on this page that may help you to decide, but as the pyramid of tests suggest, try always to cover the majority of your code using Unit Tests.

+Remember also that this is only a small set of common cases and there's plenty of scenarios that aren't listed below that should be tested as well.

+## Unit Test

+### Every public member functionality

+Every piece of code inside a function has to be tested alongside with it's effects on other members of the class.

+### Private function through the public ones

+Every private function inside your class has to be covered on tests of public members that uses that function.

+### Initial state of the object

+After a Service, Component or another class is created, you should assure that the initial state of it's public members are properly setted with expected values.

+### All elements that should exists on the Template

+It's important to ensure that all elements are being created on the template with it's correct identification.
+Another important thing to test is if the elements CSS classes that are related to business rules are being correctly applied.

+## Integration Tests

+### Calls from Components or Services to Angular Services

+After Unit Tests are done with stubbed and mocked services, you should cover if the real implementation of the service is been called with correct parameters and if that call is receiving the proper return

+### Data Binding (Component x Template)

+In Integration Tests, you should ensure that the DOM element is binded correctly with the component's public properties that it is related.

+### DOM Events (e.g. clicks, lost focus)

+In Integration Tests, all public functions of a component should already be covered by Unit Tests, so in Integration tests is important to test if a given event is calling his related function.

+### Use of Directives and Sub-Components on Templates

+When using a Directive or Sub-Component in a Template from inside your application, you should ensure that those Components are receiving the correct @Input parameters and ensure if its @Outputs events are triggering correct functions in your container Component